skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

   - Hotel reservation
   - Lease contract
   - Has to be for at least 4 months (120 days).
 The more, the merrier.
 Recommended amount is 6 months.
     - Ministry of Foreign Affairs of Portugal indicates that 4 month is sufficient

+- National ID card photocopy `[EMBA]`

 - Visa application fee `[EMBA]` `[RELO]` `[GUID]`
   - In cash, in native currency (TRL)